Fires rampage through forests in Greece; thousands evacuated - NewsBreak

 Fires rampage through forests in Greece; thousands evacuated

+One volunteer firefighter has died and at least 20 people have been treated in hospitals.
+Dozens of fires were burning across the country Saturday, blazes that one official described as “a biblical catastrophe.”

+Scores of homes, businesses and farms have been burnt over the last week in fires that broke out during Greece's most protracted and intense heat wave in three decades.

-One of the massive fires advanced up the slopes of Mount Parnitha, a national park north of Athens and one of the last substantial forests near the Greek capital.
-The blaze sent choking smoke across the capital region, where authorities set up a hotline for residents with breathing problems.
-Throughout the day, fire crews struggled to contain constant flare-ups.
+One massive fire advanced up the slopes of Mount Parnitha, a national park north of Athens that features some of the last substantial forests near the Greek capital.
+The blaze sent choking smoke across Athens, where authorities set up a hotline for residents with breathing problems.
+Overnight and throughout the day, fire crews struggled to contain constant flare-ups.

-Thousands of residents and vacationers in areas where fires broke out days ago have fled by land and by sea as firefighters and volunteers battled through the night.

-In apocalyptic scenes overnight and into Saturday morning, ferries evacuated 1,153 people from a seaside village and beaches on Evia, an island of rugged, forested mountains popular with holidaymakers and campers, after approaching flames cut off other means of escape.
-People clutched babies and helped elderly people traverse a pebble beach to the small ferries.
-Behind them, towering flames and smoke blanketed the forested hills.
+In apocalyptic scenes that went into the night, small ferries and other boats evacuated 1,400 people from a seaside village and beaches on Evia, an island of rugged, forested mountains popular with tourists and campers, after approaching flames cut off other means of escape.
+Behind them, towering flames and smoke blanketed the hills.

 The scale of Greece's wildfires has been breathtaking, with more than 100 breaking out across the country over the past few days.
 Most were quickly tamed, but several rapidly burned out of control, consuming homes and causing untold ecological damage.

-To the south, in the Mani region of the Peloponnese, the site of one major fire, a local official estimated that around 70% of her area had been destroyed.
+A local official in the Mani region of the Peloponnese estimated the wildfire there had destroyed around 70% of her area.

 “It’s a biblical catastrophe.
 We’re talking about three-quarters of the municipality,” East Mani Deputy Mayor Drakoulakou told state broadcaster ERT, pleading for more water-dropping aircraft.

-Other local officials and residents in southern Greece, near Athens and on Evia also made televised appeals for more firefighting help, particularly air support.
+Other local officials and residents in southern Greece, near Athens and on Evia, phoned in to television programs, appealing live on air for more firefighting help.

-Egypt said Saturday it was sending two helicopters to Greece, while 36 Czech firefighters with 15 vehicles were expected to arrive early Monday.
+Civil Protection chief Nikos Hardalias said firefighters were battling 55 active fires by Saturday afternoon.

+“We're continuing to fight a very big battle.
+All night our forces worked hard,” Hardalias said, adding that he expected the fire north of Athens to be contained, barring any unexpected developments, within the day.

-Fires described as the worst in decades also have swept through stretches of neighboring Turkey's southern coast for the past 10 days, killing eight people.
-The top Turkish forestry official said 217 fires had been brought under control since July 28 in over half of the country’s provinces, while firefighters continued working Saturday to tame six fires in two provinces.
+Fires described as the worst in decades have also swept through stretches of neighboring Turkey's southern coast for the past 10 days, killing eight people.
+The top Turkish forestry official said 217 fires had been brought under control since July 28 in over half of the country’s provinces, but firefighters still worked Saturday to tame six fires in two Turkish provinces.

-In Greece, the fire that broke out north of Athens killed a volunteer firefighter Friday.
-At least 20 people have been injured in blazes nationwide.

-Greek Civil Protection chief Nikos Hardalias said on Friday evening that firefighters faced “exceptionally dangerous, unprecedented conditions” as they battled 154 wildfires this week, with 64 still burning into the night.

-“Over the past few days, we have been facing a situation without precedent in our country, in the intensity and wide distribution of the wildfires, and the new outbreaks all over (Greece),” he said.
-“I want to assure you that all forces available are taking part in the fight.”

-Greek Prime Minister Kyriakos Mitsotakis visited the fire department’s headquarters in Athens on Saturday morning and expressed his "deep sadness for what has happened.”
+Greek Prime Minister Kyriakos Mitsotakis visited the fire department’s headquarters in Athens Saturday and expressed his "deep sadness for what has happened.”

-He said that securing aid for everyone affected by the wildfires would be "my first political priority.”
-He also promised that all burnt areas would be declared reforestation zones.
+Securing aid for everyone affected by the wildfires would be “my first political priority," he said, promising that all burnt areas would be declared reforestation zones.

 Greece has been baked by its most protracted heat wave in 30 years, with temperatures soaring to 45 degrees Celsius (113 degrees Fahrenheit).
-Temperatures eased Friday, but winds picked up, further exacerbating the situation.
+Temperatures eased Friday but the winds picked up, further exacerbating the situation.

-Evacuation orders for villages and neighborhoods have been constant, sent by push alerts to mobile phones in affected areas, while police and firefighters have gone door-to-door urging people to leave homes in the path of the flames.
+Evacuation orders for villages and neighborhoods have been constant, sent by push alerts to mobile phones in affected areas, while some police and firefighters have gone door-to-door urging people to leave.

-On Friday, shifting winds and new flashpoints caused the blazes to the north of Athens and on Evia to repeatedly change direction, in some cases returning to burn areas and homes that had narrowly escaped destruction earlier in the week.

-Authorities urged Athens residents to wear masks outdoors and to close windows in their homes due to the dense smoke clouding the capital .
-They also set up the free information for anxious callers to seek information about breathing difficulties.

 The causes of the fires are under investigation.
 Hardalias said three people were arrested Friday — in the greater Athens area, central and southern Greece — on suspicion of starting blazes, in two cases intentionally.
 Police said the suspect detained north of Athens had allegedly lit fires at three separate spots in the area ravaged by the large blaze, which first broke out Tuesday.

-Greek and European officials also have blamed climate change for a large number of summer fires burning through southern Europe, from southern Italy to the Balkans, Greece and Turkey.
+Greek and European officials also have blamed climate change for the large number of fires burning through southern Europe, from southern Italy to the Balkans, Greece and Turkey.

-In Turkey’s seaside province of Mugla, most fires appeared to be under control Saturday.
-Municipalities in Marmaris and the wider Mugla province said cooling efforts were ongoing in areas where fires were brought under control.
+In Turkey’s seaside province of Mugla, a popular region for tourists, some fires appeared to be under control Saturday and cooling efforts were ongoing.
 The forestry minister said blazes continued in the Milas area.
+Environmental groups urged authorities to protect the forests of Sandras Mountain from nearby fires.

+Further north, at least six neighborhoods were evacuated due to a wildfire in western Aydin province, where shifty winds were making containment efforts difficult, Turkish media reported.

-Municipal officials in Antalya, on the Turkish Mediterranean, said a fire continued around the Eynif plain where teams of wild horses live.
-Fires in Manavgat, where fires raged for days, were reported to be under control.
+Municipal officials in Antalya, on Turkey's Mediterranean coast, said a wildfire was still burning around the Eynif plain, where wild horses live.

+Massive fires also have been burning across Siberia in northern Russia for weeks, forcing the evacuation Saturday of a dozen villages.
+In all, wildfires have burned nearly 15 million acres this year in Russia.

 Becatoros reported from Argostoli, Greece.
 Zeynep Bilginsoy contributed from Istanbul.